MaastrichtU-IDS/jupyterlab/README.md

 ## Run with Docker 🐳

-Volumes can be mounted into `/home/jovyan` folder.
+Volumes can be mounted into `/home/jovyan`  or `/home/jovyan/work` folder.

 Run as `jovyan` user with `sudo` privileges, use `JUPYTER_TOKEN` to define your password: